FAQS & USEFUL LINKS

 As futher grants and funding oppertunities become available they will be updated here.

-How Can I compete?
+How can I compete?

 The Multiclass Event is a great opportunity to start your competitive Para Skiing and Snowboarding journey - https://www.interschools.com.au/home-nsw-act-qld-sa/multiclass-opportunities/